We use our proprietary methodology to produce these rankings. Learn more →

 • MS in Human-Computer Interaction

-At the Doctoral level, only the Human Centered Design track is available.
-Experienced faculty members include Doris Rusch, Brain Schrank, and Allen Turner.
 Research and creative activity areas include Animation, Human-Computer Interaction, Screen Writing, and Visual Computing.

 Full Sail University